somnathcmi/flag-varieties/README.md

 1. Install sagemath
 2. install 4ti2 package in sagemath using command 'sage -i 4ti2'
-3. cd ./codes/test\_codes
+3. cd ./codes/paper\_data
-4. run any file to get output
+4. run any file to get output for example
+   1. Launch Sage
+   2. Run load("sch367\_paper\_data.sage").
+Data generated will be stored in "generated\_data" directory.

+see sample output